sonyphoebeb/sonyphoebeb/README.md

      - Learned useful tips and strategies for attempting the exam

   - Key Learnings
-     - Importance of time management in aptitude tests
+     - Importance of speed and accuracy in aptitude
-     - Strategies to approach different types of aptitude problems
+     - Better understanding of TCS NQT exam pattern
-     - Overview of preparation strategy for TCS NQT
+     - Practical tips to manage time during the exam

 ---